-The data provider should update an existing Incident Report to provide additional and more recent information depending upon the magnitude and evolution of the situation (e.g. more accurate information, new destination, etc.).
+The competent authority should update an existing Incident Report to provide additional and more recent information depending upon the magnitude and evolution of the situation (e.g. more accurate information, new destination, etc.).

-An update would increase the operational benefit of the information5, e.g. a POLREP could be updated and distributed as appropriate to notify that the oil spill already reported in SSN could affect another Member State following a change in the weather conditions.
+An update would increase the operational benefit of the information, e.g. a POLWARN could be updated by a POLINF with additional information and distributed as appropriate to inform that the oil spill already reported in SSN could affect another Member State following a change in the weather conditions.
+Another option is to only submit the information as a notification to SSN (when no action is needed from the other MS).